 March 9, 1942: Forced March to Cyranka

-On March 9, 1942, the Jews in Mielec who had not already been transported to other labor camps were marched at gunpoint to the aircraft factory on the outskirts of the city (about 7km / 4.3 miles) where they were then impounded.
+On March 9, 1942, the several thousand Jews remaining in Mielec who had not already been transported to other labor camps were marched at gunpoint to the aircraft factory on the outskirts of the city (about 7km / 4.3 miles) where they were then impounded.
 Any sick, elderly, injured, weak or prominent figures that could not keep up with the forced march were shot and buried on the spot, or later in a mass grave.
 [Wikipedia] This aircraft factory became the Mielec Forced Labor Camp (KL Mielec).

-After March 9, 1942, Mielec was declared ‘Judenfrei‘ (free of Jews) town in Poland.
+After March 9, 1942, Mielec was declared the first ‘Judenfrei‘ (free of Jews) town in Poland.
 No Jews lived in Mielec from this date then until at least after Mielec was liberated in August 1944 (see below).

 1942 to 1945: Concentration Camps

 It is extremely difficult to determine who, where, and when Mielec Jews were killed in a German Concentration or Labor Camp during the Shoah.
 Records are scarce, and family-reported testimonies in Yad Vashem are often contradictory.
 That said, this gives some idea of where Mielec Jews were relocated and often were killed:

 |Berdechów/Cyranka (KL Mielec)||29+ died/killed|

 1942 to 1945: In Hiding